MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/monitor-your-platform-infrastructure/reliability-in-community-training.md

 >
 >RTO depends on database and storage size, latency between the paired region, database or storage VM capacity (SKU).
 >
 >RPO of community training dependends on underlying azure resources like Azure SQL and Azure storage.
-Reference: https://learn.microsoft.com/azure/azure-sql/database/recovery-using-backups?view=azuresql&tabs=azure-portal#geo-restore-considerations&preserve-view=true.
+[Go here for further details](/azure/azure-sql/database/recovery-using-backups?view=azuresql&tabs=azure-portal).

 Once we detect an Community Training instance is down in any region, we take customer consent for failover to a paired region, explaining the list of features availabe during the disaster recovery.
 Once we get consent from the customer, their Community Training instance is failed over to paired the region.